 Fig. 1.
 Different surface temperatures discussed in this paper.
-SST: Sea Surface Temperature, either at depth, measured in situ, or of the skin layer, measured by radiometers on ships or in space; MAT: Marine Air Temperature; LST: Land Surface Temperature, LSAT: Land Surface Air Temperature; ISWT: Lake Surface Water Temperature; IST: Ice Surface Temperature.
+SST: Sea Surface Temperature, either at depth, measured in situ, or of the skin layer, measured by radiometers on ships or in space; MAT: Marine Air Temperature; LST: Land Surface Temperature, LSAT: Land Surface Air Temperature; LSWT: Lake Surface Water Temperature; IST: Ice Surface Temperature.

-- Build understanding of the relationships between different surface temperatures, where presently inadequate - Demonstrate novel underpinning applications of various surface temperature datasets in meteorology and climate - Make surface temperature datasets easier to obtain and exploit, for a wider constituency of users - Consistently provide realistic uncertainty information with surface temperature datasets - Undertake large-scale systematic intercomparisons of surface temperature data and their uncertainties - Communicate differences and complementarities of different types of surface temperature datasets in readily 95 understood terms - Rescue, curate and make available valuable surface temperature data that are presently inaccessible - Maintain and/or develop observing systems for surface100 temperature data - Build capacities to accelerate progress in the accuracy and usability of surface temperature datasets.
+- develop more integrated, collaborative approaches to observing and understanding Earth's various surface 80 temperatures, - build understanding of the relationships between different surface temperatures, where presently inadequate, - demonstrate novel underpinning applications of various surface temperature datasets in meteorology and climate. - make surface temperature datasets easier to obtain and exploit, for a wider constituency of users, - consistently provide realistic uncertainty information with surface temperature datasets, - undertake large-scale systematic intercomparisons of surface temperature data and their uncertainties, - communicate differences and complementarities of different types of surface temperature datasets in readily 95 understood terms, - rescue, curate and make available valuable surface temperature data that are presently inaccessible, - maintain and/or develop observing systems for surface 100 temperature data, - build capacities to accelerate progress in the accuracy and usability of surface temperature datasets.

 The needs are broadly expressed above.
 28 specific ambitious steps, relevant to these objectives, are recommended in the remainder of this community position paper and, for easy reference, also summarized in Table 1 and Figure 2.
+Our recommendations can also be seen as a concrete application of many of the Global Climate Observing System (GCOS) Climate Monitoring Principles (Global Climate Observing System, 2003).